kim3-sudo/python-intro/WebReadable.md

 Loops are a critical part of any complex program.
 They allow you to specifically control the flow of your program without actually having to copy and paste the same code, multiple times.
 They rely on conditional logic to control them.

-A word of warning when using loops: it is possible for loops to grow uncontrollably.
+A word of printing when using loops: it is possible for loops to grow uncontrollably.
 If you do not implement your logic correctly, you could feasibly end up with an infinite loop.
 The only way to break this loop would be to terminate the program or wait for it to crash when it runs out of memory.

 There are two fundamental loops in Python: `for` and `while`.